 WHITE GRUBS INFESTATION TESTING METHOD

 When testing if your lawn is being infested by white grubs, dig up about a 1-foot-cube section of a portion of your lawn or garden, and place the dirt in a wheelbarrow.
-With your hands properly gloved, disintegrate the dirt and look for the grubs in the soil.
-If you can visibly count more than five Grubs in this dug section of your lawn, then you should be worried about white grub infestation, if they are less than two or none then you have nothing to worry about.
+With your hands properly gloved, tear up the dirt and look for the grubs in the soil.
+If you can visibly count more than five grubs in this dug section of your lawn, then you should be worried about white grub infestation, if they are less than two or none then you have nothing to worry about.

 MANAGEMENT AND CONTROL OF WHITE GRUBS

 Preventive Insecticides are best applied from late May to early August.
 The insect treatment must be watered into the soil to be effective.
-Application of treatment after mid-August or in the springtime, when the grubs are fully grown is not effective.
+Application after mid-August or in the springtime, when the grubs are fully grown is not effective.

 Do you want to hire a trusted Pest Control Company?
 You are on the right path!
 Simply visit our website or contact us at 678-666-2544.
-You will surely see how efficient our services are, and this will make you deal with us over and over again!